Autodesk Info360 Plant | 2025, 2024 Features

 Configurable workspaces

-Personalise your user interface to meet the needs of each role in your organisation.
-Designed to be utilised daily, workspaces include process flows, associated sensors and analytics for each facility, alert summaries, and rich data visualisation for live and historical data.
+Personalize your user interface to meet the needs of each role in your organization.
+Designed to be utilized daily, workspaces include process flows, associated sensors and analytics for each facility, alert summaries, and rich data visualization for live and historical data.

 24/7 event monitoring and alerts